liferay-design/liferay.design/src/markdown/lexicon/core-components/drag-and-drop.md

 ---
-title: "Drag and Drop"
+title: 'Drag and Drop'
-description: "A pattern that lets users drag and drop elements in the interface.
-This can optionally perform an action, depending on the target the element is dropped onto."
+description: 'A pattern that lets users drag and drop elements in the interface.
+This can optionally perform an action, depending on the target the element is dropped onto.'
-layout: "guide"
+layout: 'guide'
 order: 242
+draft: false
 ---

 ### Events